 |5||Alisa Capital, Inc. Find an Advisor||$175,811,581||No required minimum.|| || |

 Minimum AssetsNo required minimum.

 |6||Financial Network Wealth Management, LLC.
 Find an Advisor||$186,317,145||$25,000|| || |

-To find the top financial advisors in Draper, Utah, we first identified all firms registered with the SEC in the state.
-Next, we filtered out firms that don't offer financial planning services; those that don't serve primarily individual clients; and those that have disclosures on their record.
+To find the top financial advisors in Draper, we first identified all firms registered with the SEC in the city.
+Next, we filtered out firms that don't offer financial planning services, those that don't serve primarily individual clients and those that have disclosures on their record.
 The qualifying firms were then ranked according to the following criteria:

 Foresight Wealth Management

 Foresight Wealth Management recently made Inc.’s list of the “5,000 Fastest-Growing Private Companies.”
 The Draper-based financial advisory manages this list's largest amount in assets and has branches in Provo and Salt Lake City - plus in Hauppage, New York.
 To receive investment management services, clients generally need a minimum account size of $100,000.